mrichelmy/PALO_ITest/README.md

 # PALO_ITest
 ## Description
 This is my work for my PALO IT application.
-It based on some different exercises, they were intended to set up a partial application, based on web services.
+It based on different exercises, they were intended to set up a partial application, based on web services.
 ## Front-end part
 **Techno** : html + jquery + Bulma (CSS)